 Allied Arts Reuse Thrift Store (AARTS): Our little arts supply thrift store is behind the gallery and has been frequently called “One of the best kept arts secrets in town!”
 This year we have had a record quantity of donations.
 Over 5,000 pounds of materials have avoided the landfills and we have saved over $3,000 in supplies for our Arts-In-the-Schools program by using the donated materials.

-• Through your frequent shopper cards, participating businesses will give a percentage to Allied Arts through Amazon and Fred Meyer.
+- Through your frequent shopper cards, participating businesses will give a percentage to Allied Arts through Fred Meyer.

 Allied Arts Education Project